Views Expressed Disclaimer

 What Is a Views Expressed Disclaimer?

-A views expressed disclaimer, also known as an opinion disclaimer, is a statement saying the opinions expressed within the content are solely the author’s and do not reflect the opinions and beliefs of the website or its affiliates.
+A views expressed disclaimer, also known as an opinion disclaimer, explains that the opinions expressed in any content are solely the author’s and don’t reflect the opinions or beliefs of the website and its affiliates.

-Individuals can also use an opinion disclaimer to post on different platforms and distance their opinion from that of their employer or any other organization.
+Individuals can also use an opinion disclaimer when posting on different platforms to distance their opinions from those of their employer or any other organization.

 When Do You Need a Views Expressed Disclaimer?

-It allows your company to post a wide variety of opinions and host open discussions without being liable for what your users say or imply.
+Using this disclaimer allows your company to post various opinions and host open discussions without being liable for what your users say or imply.

-An opinion disclaimer statement can protect you from potential backlash and legal liability that may result from:
+An opinion disclaimer statement can protect you from potential backlash and legal liability that may result from others sharing:

 • False facts